 Our Soil Erosion Technicians are available to help develop your soil maintenance plan and fill out your permit application.
 Stop by our office for assistance with your permit application.

-An additional EGLE/USACE Joint Permit Application (JPA) may be necessary for activities where the land meets the water.
-Check the JPA Decision Tree document at the bottom of this page to determine if you need a JPA.
+An additional EGLE/USACE Land and Water Interface Joint Permit Application (JPA) may be necessary for earht change activities where the land meets the water.
+Consult the Decision Tree on the right to determine if a JPA application is nescessary.
 For more information, visit michigan.gov/jointpermit.

 Includes site inspection, plan review & permit fee